$ grep [PATTERN] [FILE]

 $ grep -iB 5 imagemagick ~/blog/*

-$ grep -iC 5 imagemagick ~/blog/*
+$ grep -iC 5 imagemagick ~/blog/* - Displaying lines that do not match

 You might want to find lines that are not commented out in your /etc/apt/sources.list file.
 To do so, we can use the -v option, and we want to find lines that do not contain the # character.
 Since the # character is used to comment out lines in Bash, we have to search for this in a way that won't comment out the rest of the command (hint: regular expressions...I plan on doing a post dedicated specifically to the topic of regular expressions in the future), so we can search for this in either of the following two ways: